qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

   (_textInput_element tI)
 ```

+Now that enough of a widget has been built, I can build a quick test page, include the widget and
+see what happens.

 ### Something is not quite right...

 During testing, the page would quickly become unusable even though the data itself was flowing